-Daily life together in Christ can be simply described as... you loving me - me loving you, and (us together) loving others in Christ.
-The miracles come within the power of the love of Christ - not the love of man.
-This is why we seek Christ and not miracles.
+Daily life together or "doing life together" in Christ can be simply described as... you loving me - me loving you, and (us together) loving others in Christ.
+The miracles come from within the power of the love of Christ - not the love of man.
+This is why we seek Christ, and not miracles.
 Listen to Luke's recollection of those first days after Pentecost...

 "They devoted themselves to the apostles' teaching and to the fellowship, to the breaking of bread and to prayer.
 43 Everyone was filled with awe, and many wonders and miraculous signs were done by the apostles.
 44 All the believers were together and had everything in common.
 45 Selling their possessions and goods, they gave to anyone as he had need.
 46 Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts, 47 praising God and enjoying the favor of all the people.
 And the Lord added to their number daily those who were being saved."
-NIV

-This truth in the "Acts of the Apostles" is an absolute insight into what life together in Christ should look like.
-It has order and progression to it that unfortunately we have all learned at one time or another to re-route or avoid for ourselves... when we need to.
+NIV progression to it that unfortunately we have all learned at one time or another to re-route or avoid for ourselves... when we need to.
 On the flip-side however our expectations of God's supernatural intervention on our behalf seems to never change.
 With that kind of inconsistency and one-sidedness in our life it is an unrealistic expectation and does not work for God.
 The difficulty for post-modern American Christians (defined as; the subtle rejection of objective truth and objective authority) is that they are very proud, stubborn and independent people... taught by example from early childhood that to have it all you must first watch out for yourselves, and secondly you are not to trust people.
 That is nothing more than a recipe for relationship disaster.
 In that way of thinking you sacrifice and risk nothing in relationship with others.
 That does not match up with the heart of Christ or His call to love one another and to live life together in Him.